 6. Blogs allow customers to provide input.
 Would you like to have a focus group/test audience for a new product idea but can’t afford to outsource it?
 Then just ask your readers.

 You can communicate with your customers directly and faster.

 And it’s not just a one-way conversation either.
 Think of it as your online billboard, customer relations and communications technology all wrapped into one package that you have complete control over.

 There is only one drawback to blogging that I can see.
 There is always the possibility that some disgruntled employee could say something dumb or reveal a company secret.

 Of course that could also happen just as easily via a quick telephone call to the local newspaper or by any other communications device, so it is not just specific to blogging technology.

 There are always ways to mitigate your damages, and that goes for blogging as well.

 It’s called damage control and being prepared with a plan of action.

-So here’s another blog tip.
 Create a company policy manual stating unequivocally the do’s and don’ts of what can and cannot be said on the blog, and make your employees sign an agreement to abide by it.
-Don’t be a cowboy and let anything go, especially in today’s environment where bloggers are being sued for online defamation.
+Don’t be a cowboy and let anything goes, especially in today’s environment where bloggers are being sued for online defamation.